gyorgy-gulyas/d3i/README.md

 - **Interfaces**
   Interfaces expose certain functionalities to external systems, making them accessible for integration without exposing underlying details.
 D3I allows for the definition of interfaces, which the interpreter structures as part of the external access layer.

-- **Domain Events and Context Events**
+- **Events**
-  Domain Events are meaningful occurrences within the domain itself, whereas Context Events are events that occur when data crosses bounded contexts.
-The interpreter supports both types of events, enabling integration in event-driven architectures and ensuring a clear distinction between internal and external domain events.
+  Events are created inside the context, during the execution of some operation, so events must be defined either in interfaces or in services, depending on whether the event is visible outside the context, that is, part of the context's interface, or an internal event thrown and handled by services inside the context

 - **Anti-Corruption Layers (ACLs)**
   Anti-Corruption Layers serve as boundaries between different systems, ensuring that an external system’s data and logic do not compromise the domain model's integrity.
 The interpreter recognizes ACL structures in D3I, implementing secure boundaries to maintain domain purity.